cognitedata/reveal/apps/explorer/README.md

 Use the cluster `greenfield` and your `cognitedata` account as a guest user in the `fusiondevforcognite.onmicrosoft.com` tenant.

 Then select the project `atlas-greenfield`

+## How to ingest

+### Models

+1. Send a POST request to `https://greenfield.cognitedata.com/api/v1/projects/atlas-greenfield/datamodelstorage/definitions/apply` with the models

+### Ingesting Data

+1. Go to `fusion.cognite.com`
+2. Click on `Manage staged data`
+3. Create a database called `cognite-office-explorer`
+4. Upload information to it through `.csv`
+5. Upload and run the necessarry transfomrations (see [Google Drive] (https://drive.google.com/drive/folders/1bluuJ1TVCq1wuIOnIgQrmwJmN01Ad74n?usp=sharing) or the `#cognite-office-explorer` slack channel for transformations)

+Note: Watch (Friyay Demo)[https://drive.google.com/file/d/1BsLVOndR53GAzeV6QmbHTH4viKpKD9xW/view?usp=sharing] for further details on ingestion

+### Setting up GraphQL server

+1. Download the repo (schema-demo) [https://github.com/cognitedata/schema-demo]
+2. Modify the Bearer token as needed to run `yarn deploy`
+3. Run `yarn deploy`

+Note: You can grab a valid Bearer token form a network request on `fusion.cognite.com`

 ## Unit tests - Jest